 Low-Cost and No-Cost Tips for Your Home

-Our low cost tips can save money on your monthly utility bill while only requiring a minimal upfront investment.
-Some of the projects below may even qualify for a ShopSmart with JEA rebate that will help lower your initial investment.
+Our low-cost tips can save money on your monthly utility bill while only requiring a minimal upfront investment.
+Some of the projects below may even qualify for a JEA rebate that will help lower your initial investment.

-Our no cost tips will have no upfront costs and focus mainly on behavioral changes that can help decrease your monthly utility bill.
-Behavioral changes are as simple as turning off the light when leaving a room to taking quicker showers.
-See below for a complete list of energy saving tips!
+Our no-cost tips will have no upfront costs and focus mainly on behavioral changes that can help decrease your monthly utility bill.
+Behavioral changes can be as simple as turning off the lights when leaving a room or taking quicker showers.
+See below for a complete list of energy-saving tips!

 Low-Cost Savings Tips

 - Repair leaky faucets.

 - Install low-flow shower heads.